mechmotum/skijumpdesign/docs/install.rst

 If pycvodes_ is installed it will be used to speed up the flight simulation and the landing surface calculation significantly.
 This library is not trivial to install on all operating systems, so you will need to refer its documentation for installation instructions.
-If you are using conda and 64 bit Linux, this package can be installed using::
+If you are using conda Linux or OSX, this package can be installed using::

-   $ conda install -c conda-forge -c bjodah pycvodes
+   $ conda install -c conda-forge pycvodes

 .. _pycvodes: https://github.com/bjodah/pycvodes